raptorlll/aws_simple_client/README.md

 # AWS SDK for Node.js Sample Project

+## Simple study project in order to manipulate objects in aws

 A simple Node.js application illustrating usage of the AWS SDK for Node.js.

 ## Requirements